-Injectable vaccines available this year contain inactivated strains of 3 or 4 influenza strains.
-The ordering system is as last year - all orders are through a single company, OM Movianto - see http://www.psd.scot.nhs.uk/flu-vaccine-distribution.html
+The ordering system is as last year - all orders are through a single company, OM Movianto: https://nhsnss.org/services/practitioner/medical/flu-vaccine-distribution

-The intranasal vaccine for children is a live attenuated vaccine also containing four strains - this has been shown to offer a higher level of protection for children than inactivated influenza vaccines.
+The intranasal vaccine for children is a quadrivalent live attenuated influenza vaccine (LAIV) - this has been shown to offer a higher level of protection for children than inactivated influenza vaccines.
 The ordering system for these is the same as last year by local arrangements through Health Boards.
 Note that this vaccine has a short shelf life so you should aim to have completed its use by Christmas.